ConorTC1990/Flowers/README.md

  A subscription service delivering fresh flowers weekly to homes could also be implemented.

- Likewise classes could be built using calendly.
+ Likewise gardening classes could be built using calendly.

+                             Testing

+  Testing was completed by me and the ultimate end user my mother who is considering utilising the website as part of a business.
+     Links for indicative pricing and the Privacy Policy are targeted using a 'target="_blank"'

                                  Bugs

 1. On Transition the video size does not scale correctly leavig somewhat of a whitespace on the index.html page.
 2. The social media links in the footer on hover the colour background transitionsto white.
 3. Background picture scaling isn't quite perfect and doesn't move in line with screen as size changes.
 4. Ideally list on wreaths would work with the background picture, but as they're memorial wreaths I decided against utilising a carousel for the text function.
-5.
+5. The contactform isn't connected as yet but will be on go live.

                                     Credits